 We offer Canadian, North American and international business experience, and word-class service.
 Our dynamic port includes an efficient, effective and integrated supply chain that connects you to one of the largest free trade zones in the world.
 We create opportunities for the strategic movement of goods.

 As trade through the port increases, our goal is to develop the most reliable and consistent supply chain in North America.
-We are investing heavily across our business to deliver value to our customers, bringing goods closer to market, and you closer to customers.
+We are investing heavily across our business sectors to deliver value to our customers, bringing goods closer to market, and you closer to customers.
 Learn more about our competitive advantage.

 Asia market presence